krzyklo/photin_web/aboutme.md

 ---
 layout: page
-title: About me
+title: Contact
-subtitle: Welcome my curious reader.
+subtitle: Europe, Poland, Warsaw area
 ---

-My name is KK.

-I like R..

-What else do you need?
+The company aim is to support worldwide customers in R&D Photonics projects.

-## my story
+## The story

-To be honest, this is just quick typing exercise, and I need to be going...